-- 6.1 The Technical Delegate, at his / her absolute discretion, shall specify to the Team Managers the clothing to be worn by their field players and goalkeepers for each match. - 6.2 Any additional items of clothing worn by a player during a match must be the same colour as the adjoining piece of clothing. - 6.3 When warming up during a match, substitutes must wear bibs or some other form of clothing in a colour different to both teams. - 6.4 Each field player's number must: - a appear in distinctive filled (not outlined) figure(s); - b be not less than 16 cm and not more than 20 cm in height on the back of the player's shirt; - c be not less than 7 cm and not more than 9 cm in height on the front of the player's shorts/skirt/skorts at thigh level. - 6.5 Each goalkeeper's number must: - a appear in distinctive filled (not outlined) figure(s); - b be not less than 16 cm and not more than 20 cm in height on the back of the goalkeeper's shirt; - be not less than 7 cm and not more than 20 cm in height on the front of the goalkeeper's shirt. - 6.6 The display of the family name of the player is compulsory for specified FIH Events, ie World Cup, Hockey World League Final, Hockey World League Semi-Final, Champions Trophy, Champions Challenge 1 and Junior World Cup.
-Each player's name must: - a appear on the back of their shirt (except if they are taking part at that time as a field player with goalkeeping privileges); - b be in distinctive filled (not outlined) letters not less than 6 cm and not more than 10 cm in height; - c be positioned above the player's number so that the number remains clearly visible. - 6.7 The display of the FIH logo on players' shirts is compulsory for specified FIH Events, ie World Cup, Indoor World Cup, World League (Semi-Finals and Finals), Champions Trophy, Champions Challenge 1 and Junior World Cup.
-The logo must be - a minimum size of 77mm x 40 mm.
-If larger, the logo must remain in these proportions (ie 77 x 40); - b placed between the name of the player and the neck line of the shirt; - С Details of the logo can be found on the FIH web site under http://www.fih.ch/files/logos/Others/FIH%20Logo%20for%20Team%20Uniforms.ai and http://www.fih.ch/files/logos/Others/FIH%20Logo%20for%20Team%20Uniforms.png
+- 6.1 The Technical Delegate, at his / her absolute discretion, shall specify to the Team Managers the clothing to be worn by their field players and goalkeepers for each match. - 6.2 Any additional items of clothing worn by a player during a match must be the same colour as the adjoining piece of clothing.
+Head or wrist sweatbands may be any plain (but not fluorescent) colour other than the predominant colour(s) of the opposition shirts. - 6.3 When warming up during a match, substitutes must wear bibs or some other form of clothing in a colour different to both teams. - 6.4 Each field player's number must: - a appear in distinctive filled (not outlined) figure(s); - be not less than 16 cm and not more than 20 cm in height on the back of the player's shirt; - be not less than 7 cm and not more than 9 cm in height on the front of the player's shorts/skirt/skorts at thigh level. - 6.5 Each goalkeeper's number must: - a appear in distinctive filled (not outlined) figure(s); - b be not less than 16 cm and not more than 20 cm in height on the back of the goalkeeper's shirt: - be not less than 7 cm and not more than 20 cm in height on the front of the goalkeeper's shirt.

+Each of the above sizes shall be measured stretched, that is as worn by the player.

-- 6.8 Each team involved in a match must have available two spare sets of players clothing without number plus suitable material for numbering in an emergency such as replacement of blood-stained clothing. - 6.9 All players must be uniformly and neatly dressed at all times during a match. - 6.10 Field players must: - a wear shin guards inside the socks and below the knee at all times during a match; - b wear any form of body protection (including leg protection) underneath normal playing clothing; knee pads may be worn outside the socks, provided that the colour of the knee pads is the same as the colour of the socks. - c not wear any additional protective equipment related to medical reasons or similar as specified in the Rules of Hockey unless approved by FIH. - 6.11 No advertisement may appear on any item of clothing or equipment used by any player or team official except as permitted in Appendix 15. - 6.12 Manufacturer identification(s) on a particular item of clothing worn by players or team officials or equipment used by players whilst playing is permitted in accordance with Appendix 15. - 6.13 A player on the field of play must not use or be equipped with any device to receive communication.
+- 6.6 The display of the family name of the player is compulsory for the Youth Olympic Games.
+Each player's name must: - a appear on the back of their shirt (except if they are taking part at that time as a field player with goalkeeping privileges); - b be in distinctive filled (not outlined) letters not less than 6 cm and not more than 10 cm in height; - c be positioned above the player's number so that the number remains clearly visible. - 6.7 Each team involved in a match must have available with it two spare sets of players clothing without number plus suitable material for numbering in an emergency such as replacement of blood-stained clothing. - 6.8 All players must be uniformly and neatly dressed at all times during a match. - 6.9 Field players must: - a wear shin guards inside the socks and below the knee at all times during a match; - b wear any form of body protection (including leg protection) underneath normal playing clothing; knee pads may be worn outside the socks, provided that the colour of the knee pads is the same as the colour of the socks.

+- c not wear any additional protective equipment related to 'medical reasons' or similar as specified in the Rules of Hockey unless approved by FIH. - 6.10 No advertisement may appear on any item of clothing or equipment used by any player or team official except as permitted in Appendix 12 - 6.11 Manufacturer identification(s) on a particular item of clothing worn by players or team officials or equipment used by players whilst playing is permitted in accordance with Appendix 12. - 6.12 A player on the field of play must not use or be equipped with any device to receive communication.

-7 DURATION OF MATCHES
+7 TIMING OF MATCHES

 - 7.1 The Umpires start and re-start the match; they also signal to the Technical Officials on duty every time stoppage they order and the subsequent re-start. - 7.2 Time-keeping is controlled by the Technical Officials on duty; they are responsible for signalling the end of each period.
-If a match, however, is prolonged at the end of a period to allow for the completion of a penalty corner as specified in the Rules of Hockey, the Umpires will signal the end of that period.